akshatowl/MLDL-ChatBot/README.md

 ## Setting up the Desktop client

 Make sure to add the JSON jar and MongoDB jar file in your classpath.
 Project -> classPath -> add JAR -> select your JARs and apply.
+All the necessary JAR files are places within the src folder inside JavaApp folder

 # Running the desktop client